-- There has to be strong in-house talent enhancement programs in banks to train the analytics team to be good in technology, data management, and emerging and existing regulations.
+- There have to be strong in-house talent enhancement programs in banks to train the analytics team to be good in technology, data management, and emerging and existing regulations.

 - Silos need to be defied, and there should be increased collaboration between analytics and business teams.

-- There needs to be a work culture which inculcates decisions based on the insights generated by high-end statistical models.
+- There needs to be a work culture that inculcates decisions based on the insights generated by high-end statistical models.